h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

     hadoop -jar $H2O_EXTENDED -jobname test -nodes 3 -mapperXmx 6g

-After this step, we should have an H2O cluster with three nodes running on Hadoop (Internally, the nodes discovered each other using the multicast discovery).
+After this step, we should have an H2O cluster with three nodes running on Hadoop.
+(Internally, the nodes discovered each other using the multicast discovery.)

 To connect to this external cluster, run the following commands in the corresponding shell (Sparkling in case of Scala; PySparkling in case of Python):